Blond titi monkey (Callicebus barbarabrownae)

 Discovered only 30 years ago, the blond titi has been considered highly threatened to extinction by IUCN and Brazilian Red Lists.
 Titi monkeys (subfamily Callicebinae) are difficult to visually detect because they are cryptic and shy, living in territorial, small groups (3 adults in average).
 However, titi monkeys emit loud calls for intergroup communication and respond vocally to playback calls, and that is how we shed light on blond titi distribution and abundance.

-In a previous project financed by The Mohamed bin Zayed Species Conservation Fund, we used playback sampling to find the species is more widespread and abundant than previously known and confirmed its occurrence in a strictly protected area (Alonso et al., in press).
+In a previous project financed by The Mohamed bin Zayed Species Conservation Fund, we used playback sampling to find the species is more widespread and abundant than previously known and confirmed its occurrence in a strictly protected area (Alonso et al., 2022).
 We also presented the species' first accurate estimate of a population size: 273 adult blond titis in a 221‐km2 area in Boa Vista do Tupim, Bahia state (Coelho et al., 2020).
-However, we had also bad news: the remaining few forest cover is still decreasing (11% loss from 2005 to 2016), and human occupation keeps growing extremely fast in the species' range (67% increase from 2005 to 2016; Alonso et al., in press).
+However, we had also bad news: the remaining forest cover is still decreasing (11% loss from 2005 to 2016), and human occupation keeps growing extremely fast in the species' range (67% increase from 2005 to 2016; Alonso et al., 2022).

 To estimate the number of individuals in protected areas is a key target in the blond titi Conservation Action Plan.
 Knowing the population size occupying different areas inside the Chapada Diamantina National Park is crucial for the park management and regional planning to promote connectivity of the remaining Caatinga forests.
 The results of this project are also intended to raise public awareness to the conservation of blond titi monkeys and its habitats, the "white forests" that we much need in their original place.